 - 7.3.1 All interested parties are invited to a bidders' conference to afford an opportunity to clarify any related issue(s).
-The bidders' conference will be held on September 12, 2016, from 10:30 am to 12:30 p.m. at the General Secretariat Building, located at 1889 F Street, N.W., 4th Floor, Washington, D.C.
-20006. - 7.3.2 Attendance at the bidders' conference is to be confirmed by prospective Bidders by COB Thursday September 8th 2016.
-Please contact Mrs. Valentina Castro at 202-370-9873; or by e-mail to: vcastro@oas.org.
+The bidders' conference will be held on September 9, 2016, from 10:30 am to 12:30 p.m. at the General Secretariat Building, located at 1889 F Street, N.W., 4th Floor, Washington, D.C.
+20006. - 7.3.2 Attendance at the bidders' conference is to be confirmed by prospective Bidders by telephoning Mrs. Valentina Castro at 202-370-9873; or by e-mail to: vcastro@oas.org.
 Note: Attendance is limited to not more than two representatives per company. - 7.3.3 In order to respond comprehensively to Bidders' questions at the bidder's conference, Bidders are required to submit questions in writing prior to the Conference via e-mail to vcastro@oas.org; eparada@oas.org with copy to JArnaiz@oas.org.